-Dr. James Xie is a pediatrician and pediatric anesthesiologist at Stanford University School of Medicine.
+Dr. James Xie is a board certified pediatrician and pediatric anesthesiologist at Stanford University School of Medicine.
 His goal is to improve patient care with health information technologies.
 Currently he is a clinical informatics physician (CI-MD) and Epic physician builder at Stanford Children's Health.

 Dr. Xie studied computer science and medicine at Stanford University, followed by a combined residency in general pediatrics at Boston Children's Hospital and Boston Medical Center and anesthesiology at Brigham and Women's Hospital.
 After residency, he completed a fellowship in pediatric anesthesiology at Stanford Children's Health where he subsequently joined the faculty as a Clinical Assistant Professor.